XRPLF/xrpl-dev-portal/websocket_api.md

 ## ripple_path_find ##

 The `ripple_path_find` method is a simplified version of [`path_find`](#path-find) that provides a single response to be used to make a payment transaction immediately.
 It is available in both the WebSocket and JSON-RPC APIs.
-However, the results tend to change over time.
+However, the results tend to become outdated as time passes.
 Instead of making many subsequent calls, you should use [`path_find`](#path-find) instead where possible.

+Although the `rippled` server attempts to find the cheapest path or combination of paths for making a payment, it is not guaranteed that the paths returned by this method are, in fact, the best paths.
+Due to server load, pathfinding may not find the best results.
+Additionally, you should be careful with the pathfinding results from untrusted servers.
+A server could be modified to return less-than-optimal paths in order to earn money for its operators.
+If you do not have your own server that you can trust with pathfinding, you should compare the results of pathfinding from multiple servers operated by different parties, to minimize the risk of a single server returning poor results. (*Note:* A server returning less-than-optimal results is not necessarily proof of malicious behavior; it could also be a symptom of heavy server load.)

 #### Request Format ####
 An example of the request format: